Expertise of CICS Investigators

 Robert Key, Research Oceanographer, Atmospheric and Oceanic Sciences.

-Sonya Legg, Research Oceanographer, Atmospheric and Oceanic Sciences.
+Sonya Legg, Senior Research Oceanographer, Atmospheric and Oceanic Sciences, Lecturer in Geosciences, Associate Director of CICS.

-Small-scale mixing processes in the ocean, including mixing by tides, internal wave breaking, gravity currents and oceanic convection and their parameterization in ocean climate models
+The role of small-scale ocean mixing in the climate system, including mixing by tides, internal wave breaking, gravity currents and oceanic convection.

 Denise Mauzerall, Professor of Civil and Environmental Engineering and Public and International Affairs, Woodrow Wilson School.